woylie/doggo/README.md

   than relying on CSS classes.
 - Where state or variations can not be expressed semantically, use modifier classes named `.is-*` or `.has-*`.
-- Provide a base CSS class for each component to support unstyled or alternatively styled variations of the same HTML elements.
 - The library is designed without default styles and does not prefer any particular CSS framework.